-Most produce is 100 percent edible, from the root to the flower, yet due to our current “ease of living,” we tend to use and purchase the prime parts of the crop only without bothering to know how the other 30 to 50 percent of the produce tastes.
+Most produce is 100 percent edible, from the root to the flower, yet due to our current “ease of living,” we tend to purchase and use the prime parts of the crop without bothering to know how the other 30 to 50 percent of the produce tastes.
 With a little experimentation and creativity, you can turn what is seen as scraps into delicious meals at a fraction of the cost.

-Most produce is 100 percent edible, from the root to the flower, yet due to our current “ease of living,” we tend to use and purchase the prime parts of the crop only without bothering to know how the other 30 to 50 percent of the produce tastes.
+Most produce is 100 percent edible, from the root to the flower, yet due to our current “ease of living,” we tend to purchase and use the prime parts of the crop without bothering to know how the other 30 to 50 percent of the produce tastes.